 - AIDS is also known as advanced HIV infection or late-stage HIV.
 Someone with AIDS may develop other health conditions including pneumonia, thrush, fungal infections and cytomegalovirus.
 There is also an increased risk of developing other life-limiting conditions, including cancer and brain illnesses.

 - In a few people, the T-cell decline and opportunistic infection that signal AIDS develop soon after infection with HIV.
 But most people do not develop symptoms for 10 to 12 years, and a few remain symptom-free for a great deal longer.
 As with the majority diseases, early medical care can help prolong a person’s life.
+This is one of the least known key facts about HIV and Aids.

 - Women are twice more likely to contract HIV through vaginal sex with infected males than vice versa.
 This biological weakness is worsened by social and cultural factors that often challenge women’s ability to avoid sex with partners who are HIV-infected or to insist on condom use.